rpy2/rpy2/doc/source/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Higher-level interface similar to the one in RPy-1.x.
-This is provided for compatibility reasons, and facilitate the migration to RPy2.
+This is provided for compatibility reasons, as well as to facilitate the migration to RPy2.